 - HSU Release of Liability

-All students are required to submit a thesis or project to their advisor.
+All students are required to submit a thesis (research- or project-based).
 Students are guided through the process of thesis development and writing throughout the MA program, according to the following timeline:

 - Discuss and present potential thesis topic ideas (Summer Institute)

 - Establish thesis chair and preliminary thesis plan (Full-time 1st fall, Part-time 2nd Fall)

 - Form thesis committee, gain approval of thesis topic and proposal, complete IRB/IACUC, file for Advancement to Candidacy & Graduation (Full-time 1st Spring, Part-time 2nd Spring).
 Begin research after IRB/IACUC approval.

 - Complete 6 units of Anth 690 while presenting thesis chapters to advisor/chair and then committee.
 See thesis format requirements and thesis examples/resources.
 (Beginning Full-time 2nd Fall, Part-time 3rd Spring).

 - First, submit completed (well-written, proofed, in thesis format) chapters to your advisor/thesis chair.
 Allow for a 3-week turnaround between drafts, and plan for at least two rounds of review for each section submitted.
 It is highly recommended that you submit drafts of your initial chapters (e.g., introduction, background, methods) to your advisor by the beginning of the semester in which you plan to graduate (August / January), and drafts of the remaining chapters (e.g., Results, Discussion) soon after (September / February).